-The WFP Strategic Plan (2017-2021) states that WFP's cash-based transfers (CBTs) "offer an opportunity not only to address food security and nutrition issues, but also to increase the inclusion of the target population in the local financial and market system."
+The WFP Strategic Plan (2017-2021) states that WFP's cash-based transfers "offer an opportunity not only to address food security and nutrition issues, but also to increase the inclusion of the target population in the local financial and market system."

-Studies and impact analyses have found that in addition to helping direct beneficiaries CBTs generate indirect benefits for local economies.
-By boosting the local demand for food, CBTs can increase the market opportunities for smallholder farmers and local traders and can stimulate local agriculture and retail activities.
-CBTs can open up opportunities to foster market access by connecting smallholders to the markets where beneficiaries buy their food.
-This can be achieved through the use of conditional contract modalities that ensure that selected retailers buy a certain percentage of their stock from smallholders.
+Studies and impact analyses have found that in addition to helping direct beneficiaries, cash-based transfers generate indirect benefits for local economies.
+By boosting the local demand for food, cash-based transfers can increase the market opportunities for smallholder farmers and local traders and can stimulate local agriculture and retail activities.
+Conditional cash-based transfers can open up opportunities to foster market access by connecting smallholders to the markets where beneficiaries buy their food.
+This can be achieved through the use of indirect (conditional or mandate) contract modalities that ensure that selected retailers buy a certain percentage of their stock from smallholders.
 Retail contracts and innovations such as blockchain are also used in monitoring and enforcing traceability in order to ensure the local origin of the food purchased.